Vito Marcantonio: Puerto Rico

-After his defeat in mayoral and congressional elections, Marcantonio continued to practice law.
-It was his law practice, maintained while in Congress, that had generated the money by which he substantially self-financed his political campaigns.
-At first, he practiced in Washington, D.C., but he soon returned to New York City.
-At the time of his death in 1954, Marcantonio was running for Congress as the candidate of a newly formed third party, the Good Neighbor Party.
-He died on August 9, 1954, from a heart attack after coming up the subway stairs on Broadway by City Hall Park in Lower Manhattan.
-As a devout Catholic, he was given conditional absolution and extreme unction, the last sacrament of the Church.
+Personal life

+Marcantonio was a lifelong Catholic, who, in 1939 at the National Conference of the ILD, described himself as "a Roman Catholic who has not deserted the faith of his fathers."
+He married Miriam A. Sanders in 1925.

 Legacy

-Tony Kushner's play The Intelligent Homosexual's Guide to Capitalism and Socialism with a Key to the Scriptures has a main character who is a fictional cousin of Marcantonio, whose collection of speeches, I Vote My Conscience (1956), edited by Annette Rubenstein, influenced the next generation of young radicals.
+Marcantonio's collection of speeches, I Vote My Conscience (1956), edited by Annette Rubinstein, influenced the next generation of young radicals.
 His defense of workers rights, his mastery of parliamentary procedure, his ability to relate to the workers in his district while also engaging in worldwide issues, made him a hero to a certain section of the left.
-Rubenstein's book was reprinted in a new edition in 2002.
+Rubinstein's book was reprinted in a new edition in 2002.

+Tony Kushner's play The Intelligent Homosexual's Guide to Capitalism and Socialism with a Key to the Scriptures has a main character who is a fictional "cousin" of Vito Marcantonio.